 At camp, your child gets to be surrounded by people that they like and want to be like.
 People who are “still cool”.
-[Note: when our four children were teens at camp, Susie and I would joke that all the kids at camp thought we were special, except for four that KNEW that we were not.]
+[Note: when our four children were teens at camp, Susie and I would joke that all the kids at camp thought we were special, except for our four kiddos that KNEW that we were not.]

 There is nothing as cool to a camper than a 19-year-old who truly cares about them.